Redesign Centraal Museum Utrecht, 2011-2016

 Additional exhibition spaces have been created in the attic of the '1920-wing' and the refectory of the Medieval wing.

 The museum café is located where the former entrance used to be, in a modern addition (1998) by architect Stephane Beel.
 To enhance the spacial quality of the structure, the mezzanine floor has been removed.
 The bottom floor has been raised to level out with the garden, enabling direct movement to the enclosed garden.
 PV-cells have been installed in the windows, with a dual purpose: to produce electricity and to filter the incoming light.

 The lamps in Café Centraal originate from 'De Utrecht': the head office of the 'Utrecht' Life Insurance Company, constructed by architect Jan Verheul (1902).
 'De Utrecht' was a prime example of Jugendstil, until it was knocked down in 1974 to make way for the 'Hoog Catharijne' complex.
 The demolition of 'De Utrecht' symbolizes, in the eyes of many Utrecht citizens, the trauma that was inflicted by the razing of the old city centre.
 The lamps are part of the museum collection.
-They have been suspended from the ceiling in a horizontal position.
+As a ' formation of spaceships', they have been suspended from the ceiling in a horizontal position.